-Bouygues Construction generates more than 60% of its business outside France, operating in over 60 countries, and hence is exposed to risks arising from (i) political or social instability in certain nation states or regions (such as Myanmar in 2021), with a potential impact on the local economy or currency and (ii) diplomatic and/or economic and commercial tensions between nation states.
-Global instability has intensified since the Covid-19 crisis, coupled with the rise of protectionism (local content).
+Bouygues Construction generates more than 60% of its business outside France, operating in around 60 countries, and hence is exposed to risks arising from political or social instability in certain nation states or regions (diplomatic tensions between nation states, and/or economic and commercial tensions).
+Global instability has intensified since the Covid-19 crisis, coupled with the rise of protectionism.